 3.2.2 Indicate the remaining life expectancy of the satellite.

-3.2.3 Name the administration responsible for the satellite and indicate whether the administration is a member of the World Trade Organization (WTO).
+3.2.3 Name the administration responsible for the satellite and indicate whether the administration is a member of the WTO.

 3.2.4 Give the dates that the administration coordinated and notified the satellite network, in its current or proposed operating condition, to the International Telecommunication Union (ITU), and provide the ITU special section reference number and publication date for both filings.
 If the satellite network has not yet been notified or if the notice is not yet published, provide a list of administrations with which coordination is required and information describing the status of coordination for each of these administrations.